mrx-arafat/MealMetrics/README.md

 ## Overview

 MealMetrics is an intelligent Telegram bot that revolutionizes how you track your daily nutrition.
-Simply send a photo of your meal, and our advanced AI will analyze the food, estimate calories, and provide detailed nutritional insights with witty recommendations.
+Simply send a photo of your meal, and our advanced AI will analyze the food, estimate calories, and provide detailed nutritional insights with cool recommendations.

 ### Key Features